 For each CRR Holder subject to this Section 11.2.4.6, for each hour, and for each Transmission Constraint binding in the IFM or FMM the CAISO will calculate the Flow Impact of the Virtual Awards awarded to the Scheduling Coordinator that represents the CRR Holder.
 For the purposes of calculating the CRR adjustments as specified in this Section 11.2.4.6, the CAISO will include nodal MW constraints that the CAISO applies to Eligible PNodes in the IFM pursuant to Section 30.10.

 (b) The CAISO will determine the peak and off-peak hours of the day where Congestion on the Transmission Constraint was significantly impacted by the Virtual Awards awarded to the Scheduling Coordinator that represents the CRR Holder.
 Congestion on the Transmission Constraint will be deemed to have been significantly impacted by the Virtual Awards awarded to the Scheduling Coordinator that represents the CRR Holder if the Flow Impact passes two criteria.
-First, the Flow Impact must be in the direction to increase the value of the CRR Holder’s CRR portfolio.
+First, the Flow Impact must be in the direction to increase the sum of the CRR Holder’s Notional CRR Values in their portfolio in that Settlement Period.
 Second, the Flow Impact must exceed the threshold percentage of the flow limit for the Transmission Constraint.
 The threshold percentage is ten (10) percent of the flow limit for each Transmission Constraint.

 (c) For each peak or off-peak hour that passes both criteria in Section 11.2.4.6(b), the CAISO will compare the Transmission Constraint’s impact on the Day-Ahead Market value of the CRR Holder’s CRR portfolio with the Transmission Constraint’s impact on the FMM value of the CRR Holder’s CRR portfolio, as applicable.